 No sport could use some playoff excitement more than Major League Baseball, whose postseason begins this week.
-Baseball is setting a lot of records, but many are viewed as there will be four 100 win and four 100 loss teams.
-The AL Central has two 100 loss teams in its ranks (Kansas City, Detroit).
+Baseball is setting a lot of records, but many are viewed as

 It’s hard to believe any team could be worse than the Baltimore Orioles, set to lose 100 games once again, but the Tigers have surpassed them.
 There was a time during the era of Frank and Brooks Robinson, Boog Powell, Paul Blair and Jim Palmer, with Earl Weaver at the managerial helm, that the Orioles epitomized baseball’s best.
 Now they’re close to being its worse.
 Similarly the Tigers were so dreary it seemed they were eliminated from playoff contention by June.

 None of the 100 loss clubs have the kind of wacky, funny aura that made such losing squads as the ‘62 New York Mets at least entertaining.
 Today’s perennial losers are just boring.
 It also didn’t help matters that two of MLB’s most popular teams, the Boston Red Sox and Chicago Cubs, had disappointing seasons.